arclanguage/anarki/README.markdown

     $ mkdir www
     $ echo __username__ > www/admins

-(You can have multiple admins.
-Add them all to www/admins, separated by whitespace.)
+You can have multiple admins.
+Add them all to www/admins, separated by whitespace.

+The HN server will use the `openssl` command.
+If you're on Windows, first install OpenSSL and make sure it's on your `PATH`.
+Other systems should be distributed with OpenSSL already.

 Now bring up the server: